-Busyness increases adrenaline and video anything produces increased levels of dopamine.
+Busyness increases adrenaline, and video anything produces increased levels of dopamine.
 More on that another day, but who thinks of super-dedication to work, service, family, or relaxing in front of a screen addicting?
 Changing habits isn’t as easy as recognizing the need for change.
 A reasonable level of effort is required, but frantic is always wrong.

 Addicted to Busyness

-The faster we spin our hamster wheel, the less we see.
-When you’re cruising back roads at 20 mph you notice the margin between cornfield and grazing pasture and discern the season by which flowers bloom and which fade.
-In spring, newborn calves or twin fawns capture your attention.
-You have time to pull over, snap a quick photo, and capture the moment.
+The faster you spin your hamster wheel, the less you see.
+When you’re cruising back roads at 20 mph you notice the margins between cornfields and grazing pastures and discern the season by which flowers are blooming and which fading.
+In spring, when newborn calves or twin fawns capture your attention, you make time to pull over, snap a photo, and capture the moment.

 The memories we cherish at the end of our days aren’t ones of busyness, but connection.
-Traveling slowly reveals the miracle of how a valley becomes a mountain.
-And how the sun’s rays reveal massive geometric shapes at sunrise and sunset.
+Traveling slowly reveals the miracle of how valleys becomes mountains, how the sun’s rays produce massive geometric shapes at sunrise and sunset.
 When God’s artwork is most brilliant, what are you looking at?
+Your iPhone?

 My husband and I are still good, but we’re slowing down.
 That trendline isn’t going to change.

 Stewardship Isn’t as Simple as I Thought

 The theme of stewardship continues in my daily study.
-What does good stewardship look like to God?
-How should I invest scarce resources of time, energy, passion, and cash.
-I shared The 3-Step Stewardship Plan in a recent newsletter digest.
-The next installment on the theme will arrive in subscriber’s email inboxes soon.
+What does God consider good stewardship?
+How should I invest scarce resources of time, energy, passion, and cash?

 Simplicity is the secret to everything.